ALittlePatate/DevourClient/README.md

 * Steam name spoofer (sets it to "patate", again no input text :/)
 * Server name spoofer (sets it to "patate on top !", again no input text :/)
 * Fly !!
 YES !
 YOU CAN FLY !
 You can also change the speed of it (left shift : down, space : up, up arrow : forward, back arrow : backward, left arrow : left, right arrow : right)
+* Unlock all, including flashlights, perks, outfits.
+Active by default, can't be turned off, no persistance.
 * Instant Win (allows you to win instantaniously on any map, works in singleplayer, but not as a client.
 May be working as host)

 ## Installation